albertoalejandro10/pollings/README.md

-# Página web para proyecto de votaciones usando plataforma blockchain (Frontend)!
+# Website for voting project using blockchain platform (Frontend)!

 It is the home page of a voting project using a blockchain platform, only frontend code.
 You just need to clone the project, install the dependencies and run the project.